YugabyteDB

 YugabyteDB is a high-performance transactional distributed SQL database for cloud-native applications, developed by Yugabyte.

 History

 Yugabyte was founded by ex-Facebook engineers Kannan Muthukkaruppan, Karthik Ranganathan, and Mikhail Bautin.
-At Facebook, they were part of the team that built and operated Cassandra and HBase during a period of significant growth in workloads such as Facebook Messenger and Facebook's Operational Data Store.
+At Facebook, they were part of the team that built and operated Cassandra and HBase for workloads such as Facebook Messenger and Facebook's Operational Data Store.

-The founders came together in February 2016 to build YugabyteDB, believing that the trends they experienced at Facebook – microservices, containerization, high availability, geographic distribution, APIs, and open-source – were relevant to all businesses, especially as they move from on-premise to cloud-native operations.
+The founders came together in February 2016 to build YugabyteDB.

 YugabyteDB was initially available in two editions: community and enterprise.
-In July 2019, Yugabyte open sourced previously commercial features and launched YugabyteDB as open-source under the Apache 2.0 license.
+In July 2019, Yugabyte open-sourced previously commercial features and launched YugabyteDB as open-source under the Apache 2.0 license.

-The rapid evolution of the product led to being named as a 2020 Gartner Cool Vendor in Data Management.

-Yugabyte launched Yugabyte Cloud, now renamed YugabyteDB Managed, a fully managed database-as-a-service offering of YugabyteDB, in September 2021.